If you are homebound, the people you live with are very important. Sometimes those are the only people you see!

 We’ve had a lot of success screening people on Facebook.
 When someone responds to my ad, if they sound promising to me, we will write back and send a link to my Facebook page or ask for their Facebook ID and then send them a friend request.
 Then we click on their profile picture and scroll through all the profile pics they have ever posted.

 What I want to see: Lots of loving, supportive comments from friends and family over several years.
 Comments and tagged photos from people that appear to know this person in real life.
 Comments by real people who also appear to have real Facebook profiles.

 What I don’t want to see: Racism, intolerance, mocking people, frat parties, little or no comments, new accounts, profiles that look fake, generic comments from strangers.

-If someone doesn’t have a Facebook account, or the account is new and I don’t know anyone in common with this person, I usually won’t consider them.
+If someone doesn’t have a Facebook account, or the account is new and we don’t know anyone in common with this person, it may be safer not to consider that person.

 Stay Safe Out There

 People with disabilities are especially vulnerable to scams, frauds, and wrongdoing.